Diabetes Complications and Risks

 Nerve damage

 Over time, high blood sugar levels can damage nerves, a condition called diabetic neuropathy.
-This can lead to numbness in the fingers, hands, toes and feet or tingling, burning or shooting pains that usually begins at the fingers or toes and spread upwards.
+This can lead to numbness in the fingers, hands, toes and feet or tingling, burning, or shooting pains that usually begins at the fingers or toes and spread upwards.
 Symptoms of this nerve damage can also include vomiting, diarrhea, constipation, problems with sexual function, dizziness, and other symptoms.

 Kidney damage